mvc1009/hackingnotes/_docs/active-directory/domain-enumeration.md

 ### Forest Trust

+A trust is a connection from a domain to another.
+Not a physical network connection, but a kind of authentication/authorization connection.
+You may be able to reach computers on the network that are in others domains, but you cannot log in on those computers with your user of this domain.
+That is what a trust allows you to do.

 Forest trust is a trust between forest root domains.
 Cannot be extended to a third forest so has no implicit trust.

 Can be one-way or two-way and transitive or nontransitive.